This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.

 Public library services are poor or completely lacking in small, rural, and remote Indigenous communities.
 Many communities have no access to properly funded public libraries, especially those on reserves or in remote regions.
 There’s a lack of materials produced and published in Indigenous languages which contributes to an overall lack of resources.
 Advocacy groups have called on governments to provide more funding.

-Most library locals bargain directly with their employer.
+Most library locals bargain directly with their employers.
 In some areas, lead local or limited coordinated bargaining is part of an overall bargaining strategy.
 Negotiated annual wage increases continue to be small in the library sector, at two per cent or less.

-Most part-time and casual workers are excluded from workplace pension plans, or are required to meet high standards to be eligible.
+Most part-time and casual workers are excluded from workplace pension plans or are required to meet high standards to be eligible.
 This hits workers at smaller library boards, mostly staffed by part-time workers, especially hard.

 CUPE has engaged with allies in creative ways to promote and protect libraries.
 In Newfoundland and Labrador, CUPE participated in a pilot project on early literacy facilitation with the government and community partners.
 CUPE 2329 members facilitated the 12-session program.